phunc20/ferrari_website_hugo/README.md

     - `_default/`
         - `home.html` is the first page of the website, i.e. the main page.
         - `list.html` is the pages of categories of alcohols, e.g. `whisky`, `wine`, `baijiu`, etc.
+- `assets/`
+    - `css/`
+        - You can put your customized CSS file inside this directory.
+For example, if you have an HTML file under the path `content/karaoke-by-gender.html` and you want it attached with a CSS file `assets/css/karaoke-by-gender.css` then you should
+            1. Create and edit a Markdown file under, say, `content/karaoke-by-gender.md` with front matter similar to that from below.
+               ```markdown
+               ---
+               title: "依照歌手查詢"
+               #url: "/karaoke-by-gender/"
+               layout: karaoke-by-gender
+               ---
+               ```
+            1. Create and edit an HTML file, under e.g., `layouts/_default/karaoke-by-gender.html`
+            1. Create and edit a CSS file under `assets/css/karaoke-by-gender.css`.
+E.g.
+               ```css
+               form {
+                   font-size: 1.125rem;
+               }
+               ```
+            1. Import that CSS file in your `assets/css/main.scss`
+               ```scss
+               @import "karaoke-by-gender";
+               ```